 When all the issues have been posted, participants sign up and attend those individual sessions.
 Sessions last for 45 min.
 The opening and agenda creation lasts about an hour, even with a very large group.

 After the opening and agenda creation, the individual groups go to work.
 The attendees organize each session; people may freely decide which session they want to attend, and may switch to another one at any time.
-Online networking can occur both before and following the actual face-to-face meetings so discussions can continue seamlessly.
+Online networking can occur both before and following the actual face-to-face meetings, so discussions can continue seamlessly.
 All discussion papers are shared in the end with all participants.

-In this way, Open Space Technology begins without any pre-determined agenda, but work is directed by a “theme” or “purpose” or “invitation” that is carefully articulated by leaders, in advance of the meeting.
+In this way, Open Space Technology begins without any pre-determined agenda, but work is directed by a “theme,” or “purpose,” or “invitation” that is carefully articulated by leaders in advance of the meeting.

 “Four Principles” and “One Law”

-Harrison Owen, the creator of Open Space Technology has articulated “Four Principles” and “One Law” that make this type of meeting successful.
+Harrison Owen, the creator of Open Space Technology, has articulated “Four Principles” and “One Law” that make this type of meeting successful.
 These explanations describe rather than control the process.
 The four principles are:

-Whoever comes is the right people …reminds participants that they don’t need the CEO and 100 people to get something done, you need people who care.
+Whoever comes are the right people …reminds participants that they don’t need the CEO and 100 people to get something done, you need people who care.
 And, absent the direction or control exerted in a traditional meeting, that’s who shows up in the various breakout sessions of an open space meeting.

 Whenever it starts is the right time …reminds participants that “spirit and creativity do not run on the clock.”